ikenna-porter/timesheets/README.md

 #windows:
 ./.venv/Scripts/Activate.ps1
 ```
-4. Update pip `python -m pip install --upgrade pip`
+4. Update pip `python -m pip install --upgrade pip`.
-5. Install all the dependencies in the requirements.txt file `pip install -r requirements.txt`
+5. Install all the dependencies in the requirements.txt file `pip install -r requirements.txt`.
-6. Create a new requirements.txt file from the installed pip packages `pip freeze > requirements.txt`
+6. Create a new requirements.txt file from the installed pip packages `pip freeze > requirements.txt`.
+7. While within the `fastapi-server` and with the virtual environment activated, run the command `uvicorn routers:router --reload` to start the FastAPI server.
+It should run on http://localhost:8000.

-#Front End:
+### Front End:
-7. Navigate to the `client` directory
+7. Navigate to the `client` directory.
-8. Run the command `npm start`
+8. Run the command `npm start`.
 9. This will allow you to access the application through your browser at http://localhost:3000.
+10. You can now mess around with the app by creating timesheets and checking out how the table changes with each new timesheet.

-* ### Need help?
+### Need help?
 The back end is set up to run on localhost:8000, while the front end is set to localhost:3000.
 If you would like to use different ports, you may have to change the CORS settings (found in `fastapi-server -> routers.py`) or the API fetch calls (found in `client -> src -> Table.jsx` AND `client -> src -> TimesheetForm.jsx`).